-- We have adopted policies prohibiting the sale of our common stock by: - each non-executive member of our Board of Directors unless he or she owns a minimum amount of stock of the Company with a value of five times his or her annual fee for Board membership (excluding additional retainers for serving as non-executive Chairman, Lead Director or Committee Chair); and - our Chief Executive Officer and his four direct reports unless he or she owns stock of the Company with a value of four or three times his or her base salary, respectively.
+- To further align the interests of directors and officers with those of long-term stockholders: - Each non-executive member of our Board of Directors is required to own stock of the Company with a value of five times his or her annual fee for Board membership (excluding additional retainers for serving as non-executive Chairman, Lead Director or Committee Chair); and - Our Chief Executive Officer and his four direct reports are required to own stock of the Company with a value of six or three times his or her base salary, respectively.
+We updated this policy in 2018 to increase the stock ownership for our Chief Executive Officer from four to six times his base salary.